ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-hash title="Example of Access Token Request-Response Exchange.
-Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the parameter \"token_upload\" as well as the parameter \"token_hash\".
-The parameter \"token_hash\" conveys the token hash corresponding to the issued access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}
+Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the \"token_upload\" parameter as well as the \"token_hash\" parameter.
+The \"token_hash\" parameter conveys the token hash corresponding to the issued access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}

 ## rs_cnf2 and aud2 {#sec-rs_cnf2-aud2}

 This section defines the additional parameters "rs_cnf2" and "aud2" for an Access Token Response, sent by the AS in reply to a request to the token endpoint from C.

-* The parameter "rs_cnf2" is OPTIONAL if the token type is "pop", asymmetric keys are used, and the access token is issued for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
-Otherwise, the parameter "rs_cnf2" MUST NOT be present.
+* The "rs_cnf2" parameter is OPTIONAL if the token type is "pop", asymmetric keys are used, and the access token is issued for an audience that includes multiple RSs (i.e., a group-audience, see {{Section 6.9 of RFC9200}}).
+Otherwise, the "rs_cnf2" parameter MUST NOT be present.

    This parameter specifies information about the public keys used by the RSs of a group-audience for authenticating themselves to C, and is used in case the binding between the public keys and the corresponding RS identities are not established through other means.
 If this parameter is absent, either the RSs in the group-audience do not use a public key, or the AS knows that the RSs can authenticate themselves to C without additional information.